 Master of Science in Counseling: Clinical Mental Health Counseling (CMHC)

 The Master in Clinical Mental Health Counseling program provides theory, skill-building and supervised field experience to work as a professional counselor in a variety of clinical settings.
 The development of the research knowledge, theory and skills necessary to provide ethical and professional counseling services to community members is enhanced by a rich selection of elective specialty courses that build upon the basic counseling skills, utilizing more advanced interventions.
 Clinical Mental Health Counseling students are also introduced to the intricacies of the funding of mental health agencies, inter-agency consultation and the problems faced by those who need mental health assistance but have a limited ability to pay for the services.
 The development of sensitivity, compassion and skills in dealing with diverse populations is expected of CMHC students, as well as the integration of relevant technology.
 Upon graduation, CMHC students are prepared to make an application for the Licensed Professional Counselor credential in the State of Idaho.

 Master of Science in Counseling: Marriage, Couple and Family Counseling (MCFC)

 The Master in Marriage, Couple and Family Counseling program provides knowledge, skill-building and supervised field experience to work as a marriage, couple and family counselor in a variety of clinical settings.
 The focus of the MCFC program is to prepare students with a strong understanding of marriage, couple and family counseling theory and therapy.
-Beyond the counseling core courses, students enroll in specialty courses in marriage, couple, and family counseling with a focus on systems theory and research, human sexuality, and couple and family counseling interventions.
+Beyond the counseling core courses, students enroll in specialty courses in marriage, couple and family counseling with a focus on systems theory and research, human sexuality and couple and family counseling interventions.
 Upon graduation, MCFC students are prepared to make an application for both the Licensed Professional Counselor credential and the Associate Marriage and Family Therapy credential in the State of Idaho.